arcticmath/arcticmath.github.io/README.md

 3. The First Backup Site: https://putnamcityschools.malam.or.id

-4. The Second Backup Site:https://logiclearn.ih4a.co.za
+4. The Second Backup Site https://logiclearn.ih4a.co.za